Read more in our Focus article 'A Childhood in No Man's Land'

-Approximately one-fifth of all asylum seekers in Denmark are children under the age of 18.
+Approximately one out of three asylum seekers in Denmark is a child under the age of 18.
 The majority come to Denmark with one or both parents and then live together.
 Legally, these children are treated as objects rather than subjects – that is, the authorities do not examine the children’s own motive of asylum and they are not called in for a conversation or interview.
-Their case entirely depends on their parents’ case, and will the ruling of the parents’ case.
+Their case entirely depends on their parents’ case, and will follow the ruling of the parents’ case.
 This is in conflict with UNHCR’s recommendations, which state that one should always assess whether children have independent grounds for asylum and interview them to the extent they are mature enough.
 Only recently, children are given their own ID number.
 Children born to asylum seekers in Denmark will be given a Danish birth certificate but will get the citizenship of their parents.
 If the parents are stateless, then the children can obtain Danish citizenship, although this will not give the parents residence.

 In the larger asylum centers, a nursery school is available on the premises and all school-age children are offered ‘arrival-education’ (limited hours and subjects).
 Depending on the center and the operator of the center (Danish Red Cross or a municipality), the education takes place in a special school for children seeking asylum or at the local primary school.
 After some time, many children are ready to begin in a public school class and often both children and their parents have a great desire to be able to go to a real school among ordinary Danish children.
 Unfortunately, children do not receive mother-tongue education, which means that their education is very compromised if they are deported back to their country of origin after years in Denmark.

 The unaccompanied minors (UMIs) are another group of children who arrive in Denmark.
 This group is comprised of children who arrive without a parent or guardian.
+Read more about them in our Focus article here.
 The majority of them are older teenagers and almost all are boys.
 Usually, they arrive from the same countries as adult asylum seekers – i.e. when the majority of adult asylum seekers are Syrians, then the majority of UMIs are also Syrians.
 Very few UMIs have a proof of their age and the authorities assess some of the UMIs to be older than they say themselves.
 In this case, they are called for an age-test that assesses their teeth, bones in their hands, and overall physical appearance.
 The test has been critiqued several times and allegedly does not give reliable results.